-Consequently, Peter's first miracle is located in the temple.
-With John at his side and "in the name of Jesus Christ of Nazareth", Peter heals a paralysed beggar of his suffering at the temple entrance, so that he could go "with them into the temple" (Acts 3:1-10).
-The narrative is reminiscent of the healing stories of the Gospels and also connects Acts with the earlier narrative of Jesus' ministry through this kind of narrativity.
-In explaining what happened, Peter points out to "the men of Israel" that it was "the God of Abraham and Isaac and Jacob", "the God of our fathers", who "glorified his servant Jesus, whom you betrayed and denied before Pilate, although he had decided to release him" (Acts 3:11-15).
-Once again Peter counts himself among those he addresses, but at the same time marks the difference to his hearers who, unlike the Roman procurator whom he excuses, have to bear the responsibility for Jesus' death, even though they "and their leaders had acted out of ignorance" (Acts 3:17).
+Consequently, Peter’s first miracle is reported to take place in the temple.
+With John at his side and “in the name of Jesus Christ of Nazareth,” Peter heals a paralyzed beggar at the temple entrance so he may walk “with them into the temple” (Acts 3:1-10).
+This account is reminiscent of the healing stories in the Gospels and through this kind of narrativity links Acts to the earlier records of Jesus’ ministry.
+In his commentary on the events, Peter points out to “the men of Israel” that it was “the God of Abraham and Isaac and Jacob,” “the God of our fathers,” who “glorified his servant Jesus, whom you betrayed and denied before Pilate, although he had decided to release him” (Acts 3:11-15).
+Once again Peter considers himself part of the group he addresses, but at the same time sets himself apart from his listeners who, unlike the Roman procurator whom he excuses, have to bear the responsibility for Jesus’ death, even if they “and their leaders had acted out of ignorance” (Acts 3:17).

-When the Acts of the Apostles insists so strongly that the followers of Jesus believe in the same "God of Abraham and Isaac and Jacob" and stand in the prophetic tradition of Judaism (cf. Acts 3:18-26), it becomes understandable why Irenaeus read this text, this speech and this work of Peter as anti-Marcionite proofs, since Marcion had rejected that the God whom Jesus proclaimed was the "God of Abraham and Isaac and Jacob", indeed that the prophets only reached as far as John the Baptist and that Jesus as the "great prophet" had brought a completely new message that could not be derived from the old tradition.
+Seeing how Acts insists that Jesus’ followers believe in the “God of Abraham and Isaac and Jacob” and are part of the prophetic tradition of Judaism (cf. Acts 3:18-26), we can understand why Irenaeus read this text, as well as Peter’s sermon and actions, as anti-Marcionite arguments: Marcion denied precisely that Jesus proclaimed the “God of Abraham and Isaac and Jacob,” and indeed claimed that the lineage of Jewish prophets ended with John the Baptist, while Jesus as the “great prophet” had brought forth a completely new message not derived from the earlier tradition.

-Strikingly, Acts also situates the young movement in opposition to the Sadducees, "who were upset because the disciples were teaching the people and proclaiming in Jesus the resurrection from the dead" (Acts 4:1-2).
-Since, as can be learned from Josephus, the teaching of the resurrection of the dead was a typical Pharisaic feature and differentiation from the Sadducees, Acts implicitly exposes the closeness of Jesus' followers to the Pharisees, while "the priests and the centurion of the temple" as well as the elders, the scribes and high priests Annas and Caiaphas, John and Alexander are associated with the same Sadducee camp (Acts 4:5-6), of which the Synoptic Gospels claim their members believed "there was no resurrection" (Mk 12:18; Mt 22:23; Lk 20:27).
-Yes, according to Acts 4:1-2 the Sadducees even deny that angels or spirits will one day rise from the dead.
-The denial of the resurrection by the Sadducees is also repeatedly documented in the rabbinic writings, for example in the Tanchuma Bereshith: "The Sadducees deny [the resurrection] and claim: 'As the clouds pass away and disappear, so he who descends into the grave will not rise again' [Job 7:9]".
-In general, the reaction of the chief priests and elders in the Synedrion here and in later passages in Acts (cf. also Acts 5:17-42) is reminiscent of Jesus' own trial.
-Even more, the complaint about these sets "the tribes of Israel" in alliance with the "Gentiles" Herod and Pontius Pilate in their opposition to "the holy servant Jesus" (Acts 4:27).
+Strikingly, Acts also situates the nascent movement in opposition to the Sadducees, “who were upset because the disciples were teaching the people and proclaiming in Jesus the resurrection from the dead” (Acts 4:1-2).
+Since, as can be learned from Josephus, the teaching of the resurrection of the dead was a characteristic feature differentiating Pharisaic doctrine from that of the Sadducees, Acts implicitly exposes the closeness of Jesus’ followers to the Pharisees, while “the priests and the centurion of the temple” as well as the elders, the scholars, and the high priests Annas, Caiaphas, John, and Alexander are associated with the Sadducee camp (Acts 4:5-6), which according to the Synoptic Gospels believed “there was no resurrection” (Mk 12:18; Mt 22:23; Lk 20:27).
+According to Acts 4:1-2, the Sadducees denied that even angels or spirits may one day rise from the dead.
+The rejection of resurrection by the Sadducees is also repeatedly documented in the rabbinic writings, for example in the Tanchuma Bereshith: “The Sadducees deny [the resurrection] and claim: ‘As the clouds pass away and disappear, so he who descends into the grave will not rise again’ [Job 7:9].”
+In general, the reaction of the high priests and elders in the Synedrion here and in later passages of Acts (cf. also Acts 5:17-42) is reminiscent of the dynamics of Jesus’ trial.
+Moreover, critiquing them positions “the tribes of Israel” in alliance with the “Gentiles” Herod and Pontius Pilate in their opposition to “the holy servant Jesus” (Acts 4:27).